 This assessment is conducted in GMACS, which was first accepted for use by the SSC in June 2016.
-This assessment uses the same model configuration as last year but differs from the original GMACS model in that natural and fishing mortality are continuous within 5 discrete seasons.
-The model incorporates the following data: (1) commercial catch data; (2) annual trawl survey data; (3) triennial pot survey data; (4) bycatch data in the groundfish trawl and groundfish fixed-gear fisheries; and (5) ADF&G crab-observer composition data.
+This assessment uses the same model configuration as last year.
+The model incorporates the following data: (1) commercial catch data; (2) annual trawl survey data; (3) triennial pot survey data; (4) by catch data in the groundfish trawl and groundfish fixed-gear fisheries; and (5) ADF&G crab-observer composition data.